DinoChiesa/apigee-proxy-generator/README.md

 ## What Good is This?

-A good application of this idea is easily exposing a curated set of BigQuery queries, via an API Proxy, possibly protected by an application credential like an API key or an OAuth token.
+A good application of this idea, _but not the only application_, is easily exposing a curated set of BigQuery queries, via an API Proxy, possibly protected by an application credential like an API key or an OAuth token.

 For example, you could write a data file that includes a few parameterized queries, like this:
 ```json